 Abergavenny Castle resides in Monmouthshire, Wales, and was built by the Norman lord Hamelin de Ballon around 1087 to guard the River Usk and the lowland areas south of the market town of Abergavenny from incursions by the Welsh from the hills to the north and west.

-The original castle was a typical Norman motte and baily style castle with a surrounding ditch and wooden palisade walls.
+The original castle was a typical Norman motte and bailey style castle with a surrounding ditch and wooden palisade walls.
 Soon after 1100, a stone keep was built to replace the wooden keep.
-In the 1160s, Henry Fitzmiles, 1st Earl of Hereford and lord of Abergavenny was killed, reputedly by Seisyll ap Dyfnwal of Castell Arnalt.
+In the 1160s, Henry Fitzmiles, 1st Earl of Hereford and Lord of Abergavenny, was killed, reputedly by Seisyll ap Dyfnwal of Castell Arnalt.
 Without a male heir, the lordship and castle passed to Henry's daughter Bertha's husband, William de Braose.
-William rebuilt parts of the castle and added the curtain wall, parts of which remain today.
+William rebuilt features of the castle and added the curtain wall, parts of which remain today.

 Abergavenny Castle is a picturesque ruin today.
 The Hunting Lodge still exists and is used to house the Abergavenny Museum.
-The oldest part of the current castle is the motte or mound that the hunting Lodge now resides.
-Ruins of a round tower, the polygonal Solar Tower and the barbican still exist as well as part of the curtain walls.
+The oldest part of the current castle is the motte or mound where the hunting Lodge now resides.
+Ruins of a round tower, the polygonal Solar Tower, and the barbican still exist, as well as part of the curtain walls.
 The museum is open to the public.
-The inner and outer wards are not much more than grassy open fields and a nice place for a picnic today.
+The inner and outer wards are little more than open grassy fields and an excellent place for a picnic today.

 Abergavenny Castle can be thoroughly explored in a couple of hours.
 To make a full day of visiting castles, Raglan Castle is about 10 miles to the east, along the A40.